nielsbakkers/eversports-notifier/readme.md

 SMTP_USERNAME=The SMTP username
 SMTP_PASSWORD=The SMTP password

+NTFY_MESSAGE=The message that will be sent to the ntfy channel NTFY_URL=The URL used for the ntfy channel NTFY_TOKEN=The ntfy user token
+NTFY_USER=The ntfy username
+NTFY_PASS=The ntfy password

 EVERSPORTS_FACILITY_ID=The Eversports facility id

 ALLOWED_DAYS_START=The script is allowed to run starting from the specified day of the month